Skip to Content

 Do what works for you.

-Even though it’s for teens this post has a list of over 50 ideas to get moving.
+I wrote this for teens, but this list of over 50 ideas will get you moving.

 Still not motivated?